mirrox1337/cosmo_hud/README.md

-# QBCore Cosmo HUD
+# Cosmo HUD

-Simple status HUD for FiveM and ESX inspired by NoPixel 3.0.
+Edited version of cosmo hud with belt

 ## Installation

-Put this in your server.cfg: setr game_enableFlyThroughWindscreen true

 Put 'cosmo_hud' into your 'resources' folder.